-The goals of reliable water supply and functioning ecosystems will be achieved by recognizing the interdependence of all elements of a sustainable Delta vision and making decisions about conveyance and storage within that larger perspective. two values can somehow be held in balance in every policy or management decision at every scale.
-The water system and the ecosystem of the Delta are co-equal values that must be preserved on equal footing.
-California cannot sacrifice either the unique estuarine ecosystem of the Delta or the critical water supplies that power the state's dynamic economy.
+The goals of reliable water supply and functioning ecosystems will be achieved by recognizing the interdependence of all elements of a sustainable Delta vision and making decisions about conveyance and storage within that larger perspective.

-Unless policymakers clearly call for a statewide perspective, a California Environmental Quality Act process on conveyance and storage projects will not examine crucial elements of these decisions that are identified in this vision.
+The ecosystem cannot recover if it remains vulnerable to upstream diversions and in-Delta water system operations of the recent past.
+Like-wise, water system reliability cannot be achieved if ecosystem problems continually disrupt deliveries.
+New storage and improved conveyance must be constructed to capture water at times that are least damaging to the environment and efficiently move Unless policy-makers clearly call for a statewide perspective, a CEQA process on conveyance and storage projects will not examine crucial elements of these decisions that are identified in this vision.
 Analytic processes focused just on proposed projects are unlikely to reveal the full economic impacts or life cycle costs of water system improvements.
 They are also unlikely to address all Delta ecosystem problems.
 The analyses needed must go beyond conveyance, storage, and project mitigation and assess how the full set of policy choices from this vision will serve California for 70 to 100 years.
 In final policymaking, the specifics of conveyance and storage can be expected to be less than half of what is needed to meet the charge to the Delta Vision Blue Ribbon Task Force found in Executive Order S-17-06.